nawabahmadreshi/documentation/pages/third-party-integrations/referral-saasquatch.md

 {% if page.overview %}

 [Referral SaaSquatch](http://www.referralsaasquatch.com/) is a cross-platform customer referral program platform.
 In addition to mobile, SaaSquatch also works with desktop, web, telecom, ecommerce, and enterprise companies to power their referral programs across channels.
-The Branch + Referral SaaSquatch integration lets you run a referral program with any combination of web and mobile, using the power of Branch deeplinking and Referral SaaSquatch's widgets, referral graph, reward bank, and administration features.
+The Branch + Referral SaaSquatch integration lets you run a referral program with any combination of web and mobile, using the power of Branch deep linking and Referral SaaSquatch's widgets, referral graph, reward bank, and administration features.

 The Branch + SaaSquatch referral program integration provides: